 10. External Links

 As you’re fleshing out your post don’t be afraid to add in some high DA, external links.
 These can come in the form of additional readings, related articles or even videos.
-The link to the reputable sites shows to Google that you’ve done your research and it really strengthens your finished article.
+The link to the reputable sites shows Google that you’ve done your research and it really strengthens your finished article.

-A bad headline can really adversely effect your hard work within the body of the text.
-Ensure your headline features your main keyword but get creative with it, draw the reader in.
-You can use numbers (E.G. Top 5 Biggest SEO Mistakes & How You Can Avoid Them) or even include an offer like “How to Optimise your Google My Business Profile” Including free How to Get More Reviews Guide.
+A bad headline can really adversely affect your hard work within the body of the text.
+Ensure your headline features your main keyword but get creative with it, and draw the reader in.
+You can use numbers (E.G. Top 5 Biggest SEO Mistakes & How You Can Avoid Them) or even include an offer like “How to Optimise your Google My Business Profile” Including a free How to Get More Reviews Guide.